GitHubpandeysudhanshu/DCGAN-for-Celebrity-Image-Generation/README.md

 This repo contans the notebook which generates fake faces using DCGAN

 ## Dataset
-The dataset can be downloaded from here
+The dataset can be downloaded from https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
-'''bash
-https://www.kaggle.com/datasets/jessicali9530/celeba-dataset